 How to Wash Your Cucumbers in a Machine

 Gently place your cucumbers in the washing machine.
-Fill the machine with COLD water until your cucumbers are (theoretically) covered by 1-2 inches of water.
+Fill with COLD water until your cucumbers are (theoretically) covered by 1-2 inches.
 Yes, they float!

 Move the dial forward and start a DELICATE WASH cycle.

 Mildly dirt cucumbers should be given 30-40 seconds.
 Those caked in dirt may need a full minute.
 Occasionally, you may need to give them a minute-and-a-half.

 But don’t go longer than this!
 Again, too much action will lead to bruising!

 You can put your cucumbers through a short spin, until the water is gone.
 This works well in most washers.
 However, if you are concerned about bruising, you can fish up your veggies and then spin the water out.

 While your cucumbers are now clean, bits of loose dirt and blossom ends will be present.